usatales.com

 By: Travis Fenway Kozak/Shutterstock

-This 3-mile barrier beach on Martha’s Vineyard’s south side, the largest on the whole island, is profoundly called South beach.
+This 3-mile barrier beach on Martha’s Vineyard’s south side, the largest on the whole island, is profoundly called South Beach.
 It lies on the southern side of the island, the Katama area of Edgartown East Beach, along the Atlantic Ocean.

 This one amongst Martha’s Vineyard beaches is free of cost and open to the public; it is a family-friendly beach.
 It is perfect for riding the beautiful high waves or just a swim.
 This beach is very famous among adults for its rough and fun surfing experience, but it’s not advisable for kids.
 It is also scattered with portable toilets for public use.